What is the Bible? Some claim the Bible is just an old book written by men with wild imaginations, others say it is the inspired word of God himself.

 Non believers see the Bible as some ancient collection of stories.
 Some even believe it is a good self-help book full of good wisdom for life, but not inspired by God.

-Why is the Bible Important?
+Why is the Bible Crucial?

 The book for most denominations is actually 66 books divided into chapters and verses.
 These books each tell seemingly separate stories of the Hebrew people from creation to the destruction of the Earth, and the setup of a New Heaven and a New Earth.